Teet Veispak

-Teet Veispak (born September 25, 1955) is an Estonian historian and cultural figure.
+Teet Veispak (25 September 1955 – 20 May 2026) was an Estonian historian and cultural figure.

 Education

 Veispak graduated from Tartu State University's Faculty of History in 1979.

 Work

 Veispak worked as a researcher and the director of the Institute of History of the Academy of Sciences of the Estonian SSR, as a researcher, an exhibition organizer, and the research director of the Rakvere Museum, and as the curator of exhibitions at the Kalame Farm Museum of Virumaa Museums.

+Death

+Veispak died on 20 May 2026, at the age of 70.